sthiede/Comparative_Genomics/day1_morning/README.md

 Note: You can use your choice of folder/path to copy the file instead of  “~/Desktop/” -->

+Pending: Get this Ecoli_coverage_average_bed.csv to your local system using scp or GUI file transfer

 Now, Fire up R console or studio and import the file (Ecoli_coverage_average_bed.csv) using any type of data import functions in R (read.table, read.csv etc.)